 Change is the alteration of something that has existed in a certain way, using specific and accepted norms, in a specific configuration, for a period of time.
 To amend our responses to bias, we must first recognize, then modify, the specific triggers (historically produced for a reason) that have been developed to operate unconsciously as the norm.

 It’s basically a systems problem: for permanent change to occur, we must reconfigure the system that has created and maintains the status quo, and has operated ‘as is’ for some amount of time.
-Anything new coming in to our system (any problem to fix, any new information that creates disruption, any new activity) demands changing the status quo.
+Anything new coming into our system (any problem to fix, any new information that creates disruption, any new activity the system is asked to take) demands changing the status quo.

 Indeed, any new decision is a change management problem.
-The way we are addressing the problem of changing people’s unconscious biases is not enabling permanent change.

-Change means that a system (by definition stable) must go through a process to become something different:
+The way we are addressing the problem now doesn’t enable permanent change.
+Change means that a system must go through a process to become something different:

 If all of the above aren’t managed, the system will fill in the blanks with something comfortable and habituated (regardless of its efficacy).
-In other words, if there is not systemic agreement, no known way to resolve the problem using its current givens, no known way to incorporate something new to the existing system so the system doesn’t implode, no change will happen regardless of the need or the efficacy of the solution.
+In other words, if there is not systemic agreement, no known way to resolve the problem using its current givens, no known way to incorporate something new with the existing system so the system doesn’t implode, no change will happen regardless of the need or the efficacy of the solution.

-Indeed, you can’t change a behavior by trying to change a behavior.
-And all of the current bias training involves a focus on getting behaviors changed without addressing the source that created the behaviors and triggers to begin with.
+Indeed – and I can’t say this often enough – you can’t change a behavior by trying to change a behavior.
+And all current bias and diversity training involves a focus on getting behaviors changed without addressing the source that created the behaviors and triggers to begin with.

 WHAT IS A BEHAVIOR?

-Current Bias Training attempts to get behaviors changed by using ‘rational’ means: showing learners biased situations, offering data and research, and playing videos to learn what bias looks like.
-In other words, offering Information: showing and telling people what’s wrong with what they’re doing and what ‘right’ would look like – all of which can be misinterpreted, misread, or objected to, regardless of our intent.
+Current bias training attempts to get behaviors changed by offering information: showing and telling people what’s wrong with what they’re doing and what ‘right’ would look like – all of which can be misinterpreted, misread, or objected to, regardless of our intent.

-While it certainly can make people more aware, and might, if remembered, offer different choices of actions, these attempts will not cause permanent change: they develop no new habituated triggers or neural pathways to set off a new response to a stimulus.
+While it certainly can make people more aware, these attempts will not cause permanent change: they develop no new habituated triggers or neural pathways to set off a new response to a stimulus.
 Let’s delve into this a bit.

 To change our unconscious, automatic responses that cause us to respond defensively, the system that has created and maintains the status quo must be reconfigured to produce alternate outputs while still maintaining Systems Congruence.
-And unfortunately, information-based training (showing, feeling, telling, explaining) is ineffective because it only seeks to change behaviors.
+Offering any sort of information before the system knows why, how, when, or if to do anything different – a belief change – will only inspire resistance as the system won’t know how to apply it.
+It’s a belief change issue: when we change our habituated beliefs and norms (our programming), our behavior will automatically, and permanently, change.

 Real change demands a systemic shift to create new triggers, new assumptions, new neural pathways, and ultimately, as an outcome, new behaviors.
 No one, no information, no person, from outside is able to go into someone’s unconscious to (re)create all these things.
 And permanent change will not happen until it does.

-The goal is not to train someone to rid themselves of unconscious bias; it’s to teach the system itself how to discover where its beliefs are restricting understanding and teach it how to add new beliefs to decide with and facilitate it through to new behaviors a way that maintains the foundational norms of the system.
+The goal is not to train someone to rid themselves of unconscious bias; it’s to help their system discover the underlying beliefs that cause them and enable them to develop new beliefs and responses.

-Basically, to alter the foundation that will develop new behaviors, the brain must change itself.
 Over the past decades, I’ve coded the 13 steps that constitute the route to systemic, human change so people can make their OWN internal changes that will lead to new choices, i.e. new behaviors.
 I’ve taught this model in sales as Buying Facilitation® to global corporations (KPMG, Morgan Stanley, IBM, P&G, Kaiser, etc.) for over 30 years, and written several books on it.
 The book that details each of the stages is Dirty Little Secrets: why buyers can’t buy and sellers can’t sell.

 We must become Facilitators, not Influencers.
 We must teach folks to create and habituate new neural pathways and filters.